luvolondon/fvtt-module-jitsiwebrtc/README.md

 Multiple fixes by @bekit, thx! see https://github.com/luvolondon/fvtt-module-jitsiwebrtc/pull/15

+v0.2.27
+Updated compatibleCoreVersion to 0.6.4, copied files from linting-cleanup branch created by @bekit (thx!)

 # License
 This Foundry VTT module, written by Luvolondon, is licensed under a Creative Commons Attribution 4.0 International License.